OrsiniBr/rwa-insight-hub/README.md

 PoolRegistry  -  0x8BaCC14Db47cf7a68bFE10642b4c4d25eC576ccd
 https://mantlescan.xyz/address/0x8BaCC14Db47cf7a68bFE10642b4c4d25eC576ccd
 Mantle NAV Coprocessor
+Mantle NAV Coprocessor

+Introduction

+The Mantle NAV Coprocessor is an AI-powered transparency layer for Real World Assets (RWA) on the Mantle network.
+It automatically calculates and publishes the Net Asset Value (NAV) of RWA pools, making their valuation transparent, verifiable, and easily consumable by developers and investors.

+What is NAV?

+NAV (Net Asset Value) is the per‑share value of a fund or pool, calculated as the total value of underlying assets minus liabilities, divided by the number of shares.
+For RWA pools on Mantle, this means aggregating on‑chain token positions, oracle prices, and off‑chain factors like fees and FX rates into a single, trusted value.

+Problem Statement

+RWA pools on Mantle represent tokenized real‑world assets like treasury bills, real estate, and stablecoins, but their valuation remains opaque:

+Manual processes: Many rely on private spreadsheets or infrequent manual updates.

+Data silos: Positions are on‑chain, prices come from multiple oracles, and fees/FX live off‑chain.

+Trust gap: Investors cannot easily verify how NAV was computed or what data was used.

+Developer friction: No standardized, real‑time NAV feed for dApps to consume.

+This lack of transparency limits RWA adoption on Mantle despite its positioning as a liquidity chain for institutional assets.

+Solution

+The Mantle NAV Coprocessor bridges this gap with:

+Automated computation: An off‑chain AI agent pulls on‑chain positions, oracle prices, and off‑chain inputs, then calculates NAV.

+On‑chain publication: Writes the final NAV, timestamp, and data references to a NAVRegistry smart contract on Mantle.

+AI explanations: Generates human‑readable summaries of why NAV changed (e.g. “NAV up 2.1% due to treasury yields + USD strength”).

+Verifiable transparency: Anyone can inspect the NAV, its sources, and the on‑chain history.

+Flow:

+Agent periodically fetches:

+On‑chain: Token positions from Mantle vault/pool contracts via RPC.

+Oracle prices: Direct from Mantle oracles (API3, Pyth, etc.).

+Off‑chain: FX rates, fees, cash balances via APIs.

+Computes NAV and generates AI explanation.

+Publishes to NAVRegistry on Mantle via updateNAV(poolId, navValue, meta).

+Frontend reads from contract for real‑time display.
 ## 🚀 Features

 - **70 Active Mantle Assets**: Real-time tracking of native tokens, wrapped assets, stablecoins, DeFi tokens, and more